davidthings/jebrish/README.md

 **jebrish_rg353x_minfs_defconfig** - minimal configuration extended with a large sd-based non-volatile filesystem.
 Expands the `rootfs` to the full size of the media on first use.
 Uses `switch_root` in /init.

+**jebrish_rg353x_minwifi_defconfig** - minimal wifi system.
+Builds on the `minfs` variation.
+Adds `wpa_supplicant`, `dhcpd`, etc to the build.
+With a tiny bit of external config, the system will connect to network on boot.
+The network details can be set by editing `/etc/wpa_supplicant.conf`

 # Building